Kerosene-Labs/arg/README.md

 # Argument Parser (arg)
-The **Argument Parser** is a library built for the [Espresso](https://github.com/hlafaille/espresso) build tool to provide a clean and efficient way of handling command line arguments.
-See the `doc/` directory for more in depth information.
+The **Argument Parser** (arg) framework provides a clean and efficient way of handling command line arguments.

 # Features
 * Mimics the Docker CLI `resource -> action on resource` style